 There are numerous barriers in place.
-One in four LGBT people in the Lehigh Valley report having had a negative past experience from a healthcare professional and one in ten fear going to a health care professional as a result.
-With regard to cervical Pap tests, lesbians have reported being repeatedly asked about why they aren't on birth control, and the 'pinking' of gyncelogic cancers is a barrier to care throughout the LGBT community.
-Waiting rooms are often not reflective or representational of the LGBT patient population.
+One in four LGBT people in the Pennsylvania report having had a negative past experience from a healthcare professional and one in ten fear going to a health care professional as a result.
+With regard to cervical Pap tests, lesbians have reported being repeatedly asked about why they aren't on birth control, and the 'pinking' of gynecologic cancers is a barrier to care throughout the LGBT community.
+Additionally, waiting rooms are often not reflective or representational of the LGBT patient population.
 For transgender men, barriers to cervical Pap tests are compounded with providers that lack cultural humility and medical competency regarding gynecologic care for the transgender patient population.
 Further, there is a knowledge gap within the LGBT community regarding how HPV cancers are spread and regarding the importance of routine cancer screenings.

 If you've got it, Pap it! is an evidenced-based campaign to increase cervical Pap testing among LGBT people assigned female at birth in the Lehigh Valley.

 If you've got it, Pap it! was funded through a grant from Women's 5K Classic.